woodharter/wserv/README.md

 # WServ

-William Wood Harter building some kind of Wiliot app
+William Wood Harter building some kind of Wiliot app.

+No idea what it does yet.
+Maybe a fridge monitor or around the house measurements.
+The tracking from a distance seems hard since I don't have any kind of access to a logistics workflow.

 ```